What is my Base Price and when should I change it? (VIDEO)

 Action: No Base Price adjustment needed

-We recommend monitoring your Booking Pace at least every two weeks effectively hone in on the optimal Base Price for your listing.
+We recommend monitoring your Booking Pace at least every two weeks to effectively hone in on the optimal Base Price for your listing.

 A lot of people ask why it's not necessarily good to be fully booked up.
 Sometimes, it means we know you could get booked at a higher rate, so you are leaving money on the table.
 Click here to learn more about how we help you optimize your revenue by helping you strike the right balance between number of nights booked and nightly price.